Skip to content

 }

-• Dependencies like Zurg or Rclone will be created using templates and attached to the calling core service.
+• Dependencies like Zurg or rclone are created using templates and attached to the calling core service.

-• Optional services such as pgadmin or zilean are only started if included and configured.
+• Optional services such as pgadmin or zilean are started only if included.

-• debrid_key is injected into Zurg if required.
+• debrid_key is injected into Zurg or Decypharr as needed.

 • service_options can override config values such as log_level, port, or enabled.

-• Any startup errors will appear in the errors list with detailed messages.
+• Any startup errors appear in the errors list.

 🧐 Notes#